sent0/automatic-app-landing-page/_pages/terms.md

 *Terms and Conditions* (also referred as "Terms") mean these Terms and Conditions that form the entire agreement between You and the Company regarding the use of the Service.
 Third-party Social Media Service means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the Service.

-*Website* refers to Sentō, accessible from http://sent0.github.io/landing-page/
+*Website* refers to TV Browser, accessible from http://sent0.github.io/landing-page/

 *You* means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.